hindu-comm/weblogs/manasataramgini/2008/08/2008-08-05_a-poem-of-the-muni.md

 In the blood and gore that followed 1789,
 when the noble heads rolled at the guillotine’s blade
 and terror gripped all the land for a time
-from this ferment was a nation remade\!
+from this ferment was a nation remade!

 And sometimes ‘tis just enduring stupidity.
 The high ranking ones held: “Flat is the Earth”